wyfo/apischema/docs/json_schema.md

 {!dependent_required.py!}
 ```

-Because bidirectional dependencies are a common idiom, *Apischema* provides a shortcut notation.
+Because bidirectional dependencies are a common idiom, *apischema* provides a shortcut notation.
 Its indeed possible to write `DependentRequired([credit_card, billing_adress])`.

 ## Complex/recursive types - JSON schema definitions/OpenAPI components

 For complex schema with type reuse, it's convenient to extract definitions of schema components in order to reuse them; it's even mandatory for recursive types.
-Then, schema use JSON pointers "$ref" to refer to the definitions. *Apischema* handles this feature natively.
+Then, schema use JSON pointers "$ref" to refer to the definitions. *apischema* handles this feature natively.

 ```python
 {!complex_schema.py!}